-If you want to move a kitchen in a listed building you’re going to have to seek Listed Building Consent from your local planners, sometimes with the involvement of Historic England (it used to be English Heritage and we explore the difference between the two organisations in this earlier article.)
+If you’re looking at kitchen ideas for Grade 1 and 2 listed properties and are contemplating moving a kitchen in a listed building, you’re going to have to seek Listed Building Consent from your local planners.
+Sometimes this will also require the involvement of Historic England (it used to be English Heritage and we explore the difference between the two organisations in this earlier article.)
 This exercise will need an architect or heritage architect familiar with your local planners.
-However, it is well worth seeking advice from a specialist bespoke kitchen designer in parallel with these conversations to ensure the space being allocated by the architect is optimal, appropriate and will meet you and your family’s needs.
+However, it is worth also seeking advice from a specialist bespoke kitchen designer well-versed in moving kitchens in listed buildings to ensure the space being allocated by the architect is optimal, appropriate and will meet you and your family’s needs.
 Ideally this should happen well before the planning application is submitted.
-Not doing so could mean the proposed architecture limits how the kitchen is laid out, with subsequent planning applications needed for changes to improve the space.
+Not doing so could mean the proposed architecture limits how the kitchen ideas are laid out, with subsequent planning applications needed for changes to improve the space.

 There are four key issues to be aware of.

 Firstly, in a big family house, the original kitchen is likely to have been supported by a series of ancillary rooms, such as a scullery, larder or butler’s pantry.
-The issue many clients face when moving a kitchen from its original location, say to a living room or dining room, is there will usually need to be provision within the new location for these supporting functions.
-We will often achieve this by breaking the new space up using joinery or architecture, but this can often be challenging in a room such as dining room which often have very high ceilings and can be festooned with elaborate fibrous plaster mouldings.
+The issue many clients face when moving a kitchen in a listed building from its original location, say to a living room or dining room, is there will usually need to be provision within the new location for these supporting functions.
+We will often achieve this by breaking the new space up using joinery or architecture, but this can be challenging in rooms such as dining rooms which may have very high ceilings, festooned with elaborate fibrous plaster mouldings.

 The third issue is focussed on aesthetics.
-Kitchen furniture moved into a dining room or living room without a sensitive design approach can often look incongruous.
-To overcome this we will often develop a fictitious story which illustrates how the space was evolved.
+When exploring Grade 2 listed kitchen ideas and inspiration you’ll quickly discover that, kitchen furniture moved into a dining room or living room without a sensitive design approach can often look incongruous.
+To overcome this conundrum when moving a kitchen in a listed building we will often develop a fictitious story which explains how the space might have evolved.
 This will help tie a design brief together.
 For example, we were recently asked to design a kitchen into one of the principle living spaces in a Chateau in Burgundy, France.
 Rather than just take the room we were given to design a kitchen into it, we developed the following narrative with the client.

-Creating such a narrative will provide focus to Artichoke’s creative team, so instead of a designing a kitchen plonked into what was an old Salon, the room becomes a grand albeit slightly eccentric library repurposed as a kitchen, which is a much more exciting and beguiling option!
+Creating such a narrative will provide a focus for Artichoke’s creative team.
+Instead of designing a kitchen plonked into what was an old Salon, the room becomes a grand albeit slightly eccentric library modified for its new use as a kitchen.
+This is a much more exciting and beguiling option!

 Finally it is worth considering your access into the kitchen from your daily entry point into the house (usually nearest the car) and whether moving the kitchen to the new space will make this access more cumbersome.
 Dragging the family shopping through the centre of the house is as fun as it sounds!